 Results of consultation and next steps

 The public consultation offers citizens and stakeholders the opportunity to provide input to the Commission at an early stage of policy making.
-The Commission services plan to make the comments accessible on this website.

 In the light of the comments received and taking into account the outcome of the on-going impact assessment, the Commission will propose revised versions of the applicable rules.